djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 ### Why pair count matters

-A lag bin based on 150 pairs is generally more stable than a lag bin based on 3 pairs.
+A lag bin based on 150 pairs is generally more stable than one based on 3 pairs.

-That is why empirical variogram plots should ideally show or inspect pair counts.
+For that reason, pair counts should be shown or inspected when evaluating an empirical variogram.

 A noisy high-distance bin may simply have very few available pairs.

 ### Why empirical variogram points are not ordinary independent data

-Each sampled observation can appear in many point pairs.
+A sampled observation can appear in many pairs.

 For example, observation A may contribute to A-B, A-C, A-D, and A-E.

-Therefore different variogram points are not independent observations in the sense assumed by ordinary least squares.
+As a result, variogram points are not independent observations in the sense assumed by ordinary least squares.

 They also do not generally have equal sampling variance.

-For teaching demonstrations, weighted least squares using pair counts is common and intuitive.
-More advanced fitting may use likelihood-based methods or specialized variogram-weighting schemes.
+For teaching examples, weighted least squares based on pair counts is common and intuitive.
+More advanced fitting can use likelihood-based methods or specialized variogram-weighting schemes.

----

-## 9. Nugget, partial sill, and sill
+## Nugget, partial sill, and sill

 A widely used exponential semivariogram model is